air-wreck/ezlibc/README.md

 #### syscalls
 It might logically make more sense to distribute the syscall wrappers between the relevant files (for example, keeping `write` and `read` in `src/io.c` and `exit` in `src/start.c`), but since I have so few syscall wrappers right now, I've decided to consolidate them into one `src/syscalls.c` file for organization.

-#### mem?
+#### mem
-I think I want to offer more advanced IO and other functionality in the future (maybe even expand math to include linalg routines!), but a key step that needs to be taken before that is writing good memory management functions (think `memcpy()`, etc.).
-I will probably get around to a `malloc` someday.
+`malloc` has finally been written, but only for 32-bit Linux, and the implementation is very poor.
+I think I'm going to make the implementation more refined when I get around to it.